 These are my essential ingredients that I keep in our Test Kitchen.
-I use them time and again to whip up all kinds of sweet treats.
+I use them time and again to whip up all kinds of sweet and savory treats.

 If you love desserts and to bake, have no fear!
 Just because you follow the low FODMAP diet does not mean that you have to go without.
 I have a long history as a dessert maker, having owned a bakery with Robin, and the majority of my books are on sweets and baking.

 If you are a serious baker, we highly suggest you check out our 275-page e-book, Low FODMAP Baking.
 It has unique content not found here on the site, with loads of recipes, tips, tricks and info to help you be the best low FODMAP baker you can be.

 Please note that this list is not geared towards vegan baking.
 For info on substitutions for low FODMAP vegan baking, please refer to our article Vegan & Low FODMAP Series: Converting Conventional Low FODMAP Recipes To Vegan Recipes.

 10 Essential Low FODMAP Baking Ingredients

 Butter is a fat and therefore low FODMAP; yes, it is low enough in lactose to be considered free of FODMAPs according to Monash University.
 I use unsalted butter in the Test Kitchen and when recipes call for it, please use it.
 Substituting another fat, be it margarine, solid coconut oil or a liquid oil will not provide the same results texture-wise, or flavor-wise.

 We use conventional butter, such as Land O’ Lakes, which has 80% butterfat.
 Do not substitute higher fat European butters, unless called for, as they will alter the recipe – usually not for the better unless the recipe has specifically been developed for that fat level.

 Buy butter when it is on sale and keep some in the freezer.